efeliciano17/efeliciano17/README.md

 **`Welcome to my GitHub Bio!`**

 🌐 Hello, World!
-I'm Emy, a dedicated cybersecurity enthusiast.
+I'm Emyrca, a dedicated cybersecurity enthusiast.

 🔐 I focus on identifying vulnerabilities, developing innovative solutions to complex challenges, and leveraging my understanding of security protocols to anticipate potential threats and implement proactive measures.